tomoya/rubocop-auto-correct/README.md

 ### Correct File

-You can correct file directly if you enable this option.
+You can correct a file directly if you enable this option.
 You do not need to save file after correcting it.

 - default value is `false`